The Woody Johnson Free Press

 Artistic Director Impressed

 Woody Johnson made his festival debut at the 2008 Ottawa Folkfest.
 His scholarly research of obscure, black American poets follows in the footsteps of folklorists like John Lomax and Dorothy Scarbourough.
 His research into previously unrecorded songs found on cylinders and discs intrigued Chris White, artistic director of the festival, who hired him after listening to a three-song demo CD.
-Woody shared the festival stage with Colin Linden, one the most successful Canadian blues performers and producers.
+Woody shared the festival stage that summer with Colin Linden, one Canada's most successful blues performers and producers.

 Woody with Colin Linden at the 2008 Ottawa FolkFest